How to Establish Boundaries (and What to Do When They’re Not Respected)

 Confront this resistance by repeating your boundary calmly and firmly.
 This is also a good place to check in for understanding to make sure that your boundary is clear.

 Don’t allow yourself to be ignored or bulldozed.
-This part can be annoying, so it will be essential during this time to remind yourself of your reasons for the boundaries that you are setting.
+This part can be annoying, so it will be essential during this time to remind yourself of your reasons for establishing this boundary in the first place.
 Stay firm in your motivations and your goals.

 Create Distance